Circular Design

 Transforming Industrial Waste Gases to Chemicals

 As we look towards building global resilience and competitiveness, we must find ways of establishing UK manufacturing supply chains that provide products without having a negative impact on our environment.
 Through Carbon Capture and Utilisation (CCU) of industrial waste gases (CO and CO2), we can produce higher-value, lower carbon-footprint chemicals and products that reduce our reliance on fossil fuel feedstocks.
-A recently published KTN Catalysis Innovation and Net Zero study highlights that CCU, coupled with renewable energy, low carbon hydrogen and Power-2-X technologies, presents a significant opportunity to manufacture chemicals in the UK with a low carbon footprint.
+A recently published Innovate UK Business Connect Catalysis Innovation and Net Zero study highlights that CCU, coupled with renewable energy, low carbon hydrogen and Power-2-X technologies, presents a significant opportunity to manufacture chemicals in the UK with a low carbon footprint.
 The drive to move towards more sustainable chemicals – for example, Unilever’s commitment to replacing fossil-derived carbon with renewable or recycled carbon by 2030 – further emphasises the need for CCU.

 Click here to read the Action Plan for Transforming Industrial Waste Gases (CO/CO2) to Chemicals.